LukasElenbergas/logisim-quantum/README.md

 - [x] Add all components needed for this project (qubits, gates, etc.)
 - [x] Explore how the engine works right now to gauge work needed to be done
 - [ ] Implement qubit
+- [ ] Implement new value quantum components will output
-- [ ] Implement Pauli-X, Hadamard, Control and Measurement gates
+- [ ] Implement Identity